yairEO/tagify/README.md

 ## Building the project
 Simply run `gulp` in your terminal, from the project's path ([Gulp](https://gulpjs.com) should be installed first).

-The source files are this path:
+Source files are this path `/src/`
-   /src/

-The output files which are automatically generated using Gulp are in:
+Output files, which are automatically generated using Gulp, are in `/dist/`;
-   /dist/

 The rest of the files are most likely irrelevant.

 ## Basic usage